kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 * known words in unknown contexts
 * unknown words

-To combat this, we aim to use higher-order n-grams when possible, and lower-oder n-grams when necessary.
+To combat this, we aim to use higher-order n-grams when possible, and lower-order n-grams when necessary.

+Some common smoothing methods:

+* Use a larger corpus

-**Katz smoothing**: if count of history is less than some threshold, then reduce size of N in N-gram.
+* **Katz smoothing**: If count of history is less than some threshold, then reduce size of N in N-gram.
 Can have different thresholds for different N's.

-**Interpolation**: use a weighted combination of uni-, bi- and tri-gram probabilities
+* **Interpolation**: Use a weighted combination of uni-, bi- and tri-gram probabilities

-**Laplace Smoothing**: choose a small number and add it to all of the counts
+* **Laplace Smoothing**: Choose a small number and add it to all of the counts.

-**Unknowns**: lump n-grams that don't have probability into a single entry called unknown.
+* **Unknowns**: Lump n-grams that don't have probability into a single entry called unknown.
 Or even better, draw an inference from the letters

+* **Kneser-Ney**: Considers frequency of unigram in relation to possible words preceding it.
+It is widely considered the most effective.

 ### Readings